1. Online Payments Services Agreement

 c) You provide a simple and accessible online cancellation procedure, if the Cardholder request for the goods or services was initially accepted online.

-4.5 You agree to indemnify and hold Australia Post and NAB harmless from and against any fines imposed on NAB by a Card Scheme, to the extent that such fines were incurred because of Your conduct in relation to the merchant services, including any fines imposed as a result of an unacceptable rate of Chargebacks.
+In respect of the Card Acquiring Services, You agree to indemnify and hold Australia Post and NAB harmless from and against any fines imposed on NAB by a Card Scheme, because of Your conduct in relation to the Services, including any fines imposed as a result of an unacceptable rate of Chargebacks.

 5 WEBSITE REQUIREMENTS

-5.1 Unless You are otherwise notified in writing, You must, before You accept any electronic commerce transaction over the Internet in relation to Card Acquiring Services under this Agreement, establish and maintain at Your own expense a web site that complies with the requirements of clause 5.2.
+5.1 Unless You are otherwise notified in writing, You must, before You accept any electronic commerce transaction over the Internet in relation to Card Acquiring Services under these Terms and Conditions, establish and maintain at Your own expense a web site that complies with the requirements of clause 5.2.

 5.2 The web site must clearly display the following information:

-b) the address of Your approved place of business; and
+a) the address of Your approved place of business;

-d) a complete description of the goods and services available for purchase on Your web site with the price advertised in Australian dollars or, if We have agreed that You can process transactions in another currency, that currency ; and
+b) a complete description of the goods and services available for purchase on Your web site with the price advertised in Australian dollars or, if We have agreed that You can process Transactions in another currency, that currency;

-g) details of any Australian export restrictions (if applicable); and
+c) details of any Australian export restrictions (if applicable);

-(ii) any other information which We or NAB acting reasonably and by prior written notice require You to display from time to time; and
+ii) any other information which, by notice, We require You to display from time to time; and

-5.3 You must provide Us reasonable access to view, monitor and audit the pages of Your web site for the purpose of determining whether the web site complies with this clause 5.
+5.3 You must provide Us reasonable access to view, monitor and audit the pages of Your web site.

 5.5 You must: